mate-academy/jv-spring-intro/README.md

 - Add all needed dependencies.
 Adding Spring dependencies use the same version for each of them.
 For this purpose you can use property `spring.version`.
 See example in `<artifactId>spring-test</artifactId>` dependency.

-- Implement UserService and UserDao
+- Implement UserService and mate.academy.spring.dao.UserDao

     ```java
       public interface UserService {